 Thailand With Kids: The Ultimate Family-Friendly Guide On Things To Do And Places To Stay https://www.littlestepsasia.com/travel/thailand/ultimate-family-guide-to-thailand/

-Just like a European gourmet hall reimagined for the tropics, Culina at COMO Dempsey is all pale wood, glass, and artfully lit counters tucked into a leafy former barracks compound.
-The space wraps a sleek bistro and wine bar around a serious grocery, so you can eye off cuts of meat, cheeses, and seafood in the chiller before sitting down to eat them cooked to order a few minutes later.
-It is regularly name‑checked as one of Singapore’s go‑to addresses for home cooks.
+Like a European gourmet hall brought to the tropics, Culina at COMO Dempsey offers pale wood, glass, and well-lit counters set in a leafy old barracks.
+The space combines a stylish bistro and wine bar with a top-notch grocery, so you can check out cuts of meat, cheeses, and seafood in the chiller, then have them cooked to order just minutes later.
+Many people consider it one of Singapore’s top spots for home cooks.

 Culina at COMO Dempsey, Singapore, Block 15 Dempsey Road, Singapore, +65 6474 7338, reservations@culina.com.sg, https://www.comodempsey.sg/restaurant/culina-bistro-2